pola-rs/polars-book/docs/user-guide/lazy/query_plan.md

     PROJECT */6 COLUMNS
 ```

 The printed plan should also be read from bottom to top.
-This non-optimized plan is roughly to:
+This non-optimized plan is roughly equal to:

 - read from the `data/reddit.csv` file
 - read all 6 columns (where the * wildcard in PROJECT \*/6 COLUMNS means take all columns)